Amos

 Popularity of Amos

 In the United States, the popularity of the name Amos has fluctuated over the years.
-According to the Social Security Administration, Amos was at its peak popularity in the 1880s and 1890s, but its popularity declined steadily throughout the 20th century.
+According to the Social Security Administration, Amos was at its peak popularity in the 1880s & 1890s, but its popularity declined steadily throughout the 20th century.
 However, in recent years, the name has seen a slight uptick in popularity, with more parents choosing it for their baby boys.

 Famous People Named Amos